Free Tool for Startup Founders

 Gross burn minus revenue — the actual cash you lose each month.
 This is what determines your runway.
 If your gross burn is $20,000 and you earn $8,000 in revenue, your net burn is $12,000.
 This calculator uses net burn for all projections.

 After closing a funding round, VCs expect you to have 18–24 months of runway.
-This gives you enough time to hit key milestones (product-market fit, revenue targets, user growth) and begin fundraising for the next round while still in a position of strength.
+This gives you enough time to hit key milestones and begin fundraising for the next round while still in a position of strength.

 Self-funded founders typically operate with tighter runway.
 The goal is to reach profitability before cash runs out.
-With 6–12 months of runway, every dollar of revenue directly extends your timeline and reduces pressure.
+With 6–12 months of runway, every dollar of revenue directly extends your timeline.

 Regardless of your funding model, start taking action when you hit 6 months of remaining runway.
 Fundraising takes 3–6 months from first meeting to money in the bank.
 Waiting too long puts you in a weak negotiating position.

 Under 3 months of runway is a crisis.
 You need immediate action: aggressive cost cuts, bridge financing, accelerated revenue, or a pivot.
 Every day counts.
-The survival scenarios in this calculator can help you identify your best options.
+Use the survival scenarios in this calculator to identify your best options.

 Audit every expense.
 Cancel unused software subscriptions, renegotiate contracts, switch to cheaper infrastructure.
-A 20% cost reduction can add months to your runway — model this using the survival scenarios above.
+A 20% cost reduction can add months to your runway.

 Venture capital, angel investors, or startup grants can add significant runway.
 A $250K raise at $15K net burn adds over 16 months.
-Start fundraising when you still have 6+ months — investors sense desperation.
+Start fundraising when you still have 6+ months.

 Revenue-based financing, venture debt, or convertible notes from existing investors can bridge the gap without a full funding round.
-These are faster to close than equity rounds and can buy critical time.
+Faster to close than equity rounds.

 Stop building features nobody asked for.
-Focus on the one thing that drives revenue or validates your core hypothesis.
+Focus on the one thing that drives revenue.
 Fewer features means less engineering time, less support, and lower infrastructure costs.

 Share your startup on IdeaKiln and get visibility, feedback, and support from a community of builders and indie hackers.